Medea de Novara

-Medea de Novara (18 April 1905 – 1 November 2001) was a Liechtensteiner-born actress who appeared in Mexican films.
+Medea de Novara (née Hermine Kindle; 18 April 1905 – 1 November 2001) was a Liechtensteiner-born actress who appeared in Mexican films.
 She was married to the Mexican film director Miguel Contreras Torres.
-She was noted for her resemblance to the Empress Carlota of Mexico who she played four times on screen.
+She was noted for her resemblance to the Empress Carlota of Mexico, who she played four times on screen.

+Born in Triesen, she emigrated to Hollywood, Los Angeles in 1925 and was an actress there before moving to Mexico City in 1937.
+From 1951 to 1979, she and her husband owned Gutenberg Castle in Balzers.
+She reserved the right to live in the castle until her death in 2001.
+Her brother Florian Kindle served in the Landtag of Liechtenstein.